ZupIT/beagle-docs/content/en/docs/Resources/Customization/Beagle for Web/Loading components and error treatment.md

 ## Error Component

-The pattern error component on Beagle it is called when connection error happens, for example, when a server path cannot be reached.
+The default error component on Beagle it is called when connection error happens, for example, when a server path cannot be reached.

 To this component, the library shows an interface called `ErrorComponentParams`, throught it you have access to the error list and a retry method, responsible to retry the server request.